Opening Keynote, David McCandless

 Sponsored by ProQuest and ExLibris, a ProQuest company

 Roxane Gay is an author and cultural critic whose writing is widely revered for its reflective, no-holds-barred exploration of feminism and social criticism.
 Her work garners international acclaim for her deft eye on modern culture and for the signature wit and ferocity of her critiques.
-She is the author of Ayiti, An Untamed State, Bad Feminist, and the forthcoming Difficult Women and Hunger to be published in 2017.
+She is the author of Ayiti, An Untamed State, Bad Feminist, Difficult Women and Hunger to be published in 2017.
 An Untamed State, Gay’s novel about a kidnapped Haitian-American woman, is currently being adapted for film.

 One of her latest projects is the new Marvel comic Black Panther: World of Wakanda that will premiere in November 2016.
 A companion series to Marvel’s Black Panther, written by Ta-Nehisi Coates, World of Wakanda is co-written by Gay and the poet Yona Harvey.
 Gay is one of the first-ever black women to write for Marvel comics.